How to get touch with us over the festive period

 What is the cost of mediation?

-Mediation can be a useful tool for many separating couples, although it is not appropriate or suitable in a lot of cases, for example those involving issues of domestic abuse and coercive and controlling behaviour.
-In addition, whilst the overall cost of mediation can be comparatively cheaper than other routes, as the mediators charges are usually met equally by the parties, they will still incur costs for their separate legal advice.
-The overall cost should therefore be considered before embarking what could potentially be a lengthy process, with no guarantee of an agreement at the end.
+Mediation can be a useful tool for many separating couples, although it is not appropriate or suitable in a lot of cases, for example, those involving issues of domestic abuse and coercive and controlling behaviour.
+In addition, whilst the overall cost of mediation can be comparatively cheaper than other routes, as the mediator's charges are usually met equally by the parties, they will still incur costs for their separate legal advice.
+The overall cost should therefore be considered before embarking on what could potentially be a lengthy process, with no guarantee of an agreement at the end.

 Find out more